PttCodingMan/PracticeProgram/README.md

 Simple demo

 ### life game
-Map size is automatically detected
+Map size is automatically detected.
 You need to make the map bigger to run the example